aws/awsui-documentation/components/collection-preferences.md

 # Collection preferences (CollectionPreferences)

-Enables the user to manage display preferences within a collection.
+With collection preferences, users can manage their display preferences within a collection.